 Industrial equipment and supplies manufacturers want to grow revenue and reduce costs but are turning their sights to resiliency and agility.
-Half of industrial equipment executives say automating order management and customer interactions was important three years ago (50%, vs. 39% all respondents).
-And while this will still be a priority in three years (49%). it will take a back seat to improving products and services (57%).
-Elsewhere, nearly half expect to focus on creating more flexible production lines (47%) and proactively maintaining manufacturing equipment (47%).
+Half of industrial equipment executives say automating order management and customer interactions was important three years ago (vs. 39% all respondents) and while still a priority (49%), it will take a back seat to and services (57%), creating more flexible production lines (47%), and proactively maintaining manufacturing equipment (47%).
+This sector will rely heavily on strategic relationships with plant equipment and facilities companies for technology recommendations and implementation.

-Reskilling workers for digital technologies has been a slower climb (49%, vs. 70% all respondents), although they have been more likely than their counterparts in manufacturing to follow alternative talent tactics, like changing locations to access talent (58%, vs. 33%) and changing leadership structure (42%, vs. 33%).
-And while they may lag in training employees around new technologies (45%, vs. 61%), they lead in changing up their mix of technology vendors (53%, vs. 41%) and improving internal data-sharing (50%, vs. 39%).
+Reskilling workers for digital technologies has been a slower climb (49%, vs. 70% all respondents) although they have been more likely than their counterparts in manufacturing to follow alternative talent tactics, like changing locations to access talent (58% vs. 33%) and changing leadership structure

-Manufacturers have not seen impressive results.
+Unfortunately, they have not seen impressive results.
 Less than half have performed above average when it comes to sustainability. customer experience and loyalty, responsiveness to changing demands, or getting value from captured data.
-Still, most (72%) say product and service quality are above average.
+Still. most (72%) sav product and service quality are above average.